Forward doubly-virtual Compton scattering off an unpolarised deuteron in pionless effective field theory: Deuteron charge form factor at N3LO: fitting

 where $\xi=\gamma/m_\pi$ and $\Delta G_C(Q^2)$ are the contributions to $G_C(Q^2)$ at the respective orders, with terms $\propto Q^0,\ Q^2$ removed to account for the fact that $G_C(0)=1$, and $G_C'(0)=-\nicefrac{1}{6}R_C^2$ is also fixed at N3LO (the latter up to the small experimental error).
 The resulting band is rather narrow, its width being about the difference between the \piEFT/ and $\chi$EFT results.
 An analogous band due to the uncertainty of $Z$ would in this scale be narrower than the widths of individual curves.
 We also do not show the theoretical uncertainty of the $\chi$EFT result; the corresponding band is roughly three times narrower than the \piEFT/ one and would not be visible in this scale.
 One can see that the shapes of the charge form factor resulting from \piEFT/ and from $\chi$EFT agree very well even at values of $Q$ beyond the formal range of validity of \piEFT/ $Q\lesssim m_\pi$, up to photon virtualities $Q\lesssim 200$~MeV.
 This can be attributed to the fact that the slope and, to a lesser extent, the second derivative are by far the only important coefficients in the low-momentum expansion of $G_C(Q^2)$ in this range of $Q$, and they are well reproduced at N3LO in \piEFT/.

 The observed agreement between \piEFT/ and $\chi$EFT at low $Q^2$ is very important.
 As low-energy effective field theories, both would be expected to provide a good description of the deuteron form factors at low $Q^2$ (at sufficiently high order in the respective expansion).
 This agreement vindicates the use of either theory as a tool to study the deuteron charge form factor at low $Q^2$.
-In practice, the simple analytic form of $G_C(Q^2)$ given in Eq.~\eqref{eq:GC} could be conveniently used to benchmark empirical parametrisations at low $Q^2$; note that it uses only one parameter at this order (compared with two in the $\chi$EFT calculation of Ref.~\cite{Filin:2020tcs}).
-One should remember, however, that the domain of validity of $\chi$EFT is considerably wider than that of \piEFT/, and that the $\chi$EFT calculation also has a considerably smaller theoretical uncertainty.
+In practice, the simple analytic form of $G_C(Q^2)$ given in Eq.~\eqref{eq:GC} could be conveniently used to benchmark empirical parametrisations at low $Q^2$.
+One should nevertheless remember that the domain of validity of $\chi$EFT is considerably wider than that of \piEFT/, and that the $\chi$EFT calculation also has a considerably smaller theoretical uncertainty.

 The recent empirical parametrisations of the charge form factor, such as those derived in Refs.~\cite{Abbott:2000ak,Sick:1998cvq} would lie in Fig.~\ref{fig:GC} roughly within a line thickness from the $\chi$EFT fit (or the N3LO \piEFT/ result), despite the numerical differences between the form factors (such as $G_C(Q^2)$ of Abbott et al.\ having a smaller value of $R_C^2$).
 We therefore do not show them here, either.
 Note, however, that these superficially small effects can have a rather sizeable influence on the values of the elastic contribution to the $\mu$D Lamb shift.
 This enhanced sensitivity can be used to judge on the quality of the empirical form factor parametrisations.
 One can also note that, since the value of the N3LO contact term $l_1^{C0_S}$ affects, through the value of $R_C^2$, the general shape of the deuteron charge form factor, one can deduce correlations between the value of $R_C^2$ and the elastic corrections.
 We shall consider these effects and compare the different variants of the deuteron charge form factor in detail in a dedicated publication~\cite{muDpaper}.